Isn’t it an amazing feeling to see a surge in your website traffic?

 By converting our concise homepage into a long-form sales letter.
 The redesigned page was about 20 times as long as the control.

 I was happy because you might already know how I bank for long-form content.
 I assumed that with long marketing copy, we could answer any concerns or objections our organic traffic would have.
 And so I assumed it would always increase conversions according to the conversion funnel model.

 When you look at the heatmap of that long-form homepage, you’ll find that it isn’t really getting any engagement towards the bottom (pricing).

 Comes in Joanna from Copyhackers.

-She does a bunch of segmented customer surveys and develops 4 variations of the homepage to test.
+She does a bunch of segmented customer surveys on search engine optimization and develops 4 variations of the homepage to test.

 Yes, shorter length pages were also included.